timothycdc/site/README.md

   - Graph links still somewhat break so I added a hacky fix as a fallback (generate slug again from title).
 Obviously will not work for custom slugs.
 Gatsby's page context is a bit irritating
   - Fixed Mermaid graphs padding
      - Mermaid is generally very buggy so I'm removing this as a feature before going on to anything else
+  - gatsby-remark-obsidian breaks entire build process with new remark update (took hours of debugging to find out this was the offending plugin), replaced with gatsby-remark-wiki-link plugin

 - Todo:
   - [x] Change fonts plugin import